aquasecurity/trivy/docs/community/contribute/checks/overview.md

 ### Generating an ID

+If you plan to contribue your check back into the [trivy-policies](https://github.com/aquasecurity/trivy-policies) repository, it will require a valid ID.

-Running `make id` will provide you with the next available _ID_ for your rule.
+Running `make id` in the trivy-policies repository will provide you with the next available _ID_ for your rule.
 The ID is used in the Rego check to identify it.

+## Writing Rego Rules

 At last, it's time to write your rule code!
 Rules are defined using _OPA Rego_.
-You can find a number of examples in the `checks/cloud` directory.
+You can find a number of examples in the `checks/cloud` directory ([Link](https://github.com/aquasecurity/trivy-policies/tree/main/checks/cloud)).
 The [OPA documentation](https://www.openpolicyagent.org/docs/latest/policy-language/) is a great place to start learning Rego.
 You can also check out the [Rego Playground](https://play.openpolicyagent.org/) to experiment with Rego, and [join the OPA Slack](https://slack.openpolicyagent.org/).

-Create a new file in `checks/cloud` with the name of your rule.
+Create a new file in `checks/cloud` ([Link](https://github.com/aquasecurity/trivy-policies/tree/main/checks/cloud)) with the name of your rule.
 You should nest it in the existing directory structure as applicable.
 The package name should be in the format `builtin.PROVIDER.SERVICE.ID`, e.g. `builtin.aws.rds.aws0176`.

 Now you'll need to write the rule logic.
 This is the code that will be executed to detect the issue.
 You should define a rule named `deny` and place your code inside this.
+Every check in Trivy needs to have a `deny` rule.

 ```rego
 deny[res] {